 The famous Queen Mary in Long Beach has long served as a romantic date spot—complete with exquisite food, drink, and live entertainment.
 On Valentine's Day, though, the Queen Mary takes your date night retro with "My Vintage Valentine," a dinner theater performance unlike any other.

 Reserve a table at Sir Winston's Restaurant & Lounge for award-winning cuisine, a diverse menu, and Scott MacDonald on the piano or try your luck at Chelsea Chowder House & Bar, where it'll be first-come, first-serve.
 The Queen Mary is a popular destination for couples, and Valentine's Day is one of the busiest days of the year for this luxury dining experience.

 There's nothing more quintessentially romantic than a cruise, and for Valentine's Day, you can combine it with a five-course dinner in Marina del Rey with Hornblower.
-A variety of cruises are offered; they include a Cupid's Champagne Brunch Cruise and Date Night Dinner Cruise, which includes live music and dancing.
+Hornblower offers a variety of cruises for Valentine's Day each year including a Cupid's Champagne Brunch Cruise and a Date Night Dinner Cruise, which includes live music and dancing.